oxidecomputer/hubris/drv/sprot-api/README.md

 ## Overview

-The SPI based communications between the Service Processor (SP) and the Root of Trust (RoT) is described.
+The communications between the Service Processor (SP) and the Root of Trust (RoT) over SPI is described.

 In the Gimlet compute sled, and designs sharing Gimlet's SP/RoT implementation, the LPC55 RoT has three means of communication only one of which is available after boot is complete:

-  - An SWD interface that can be used for development.
+  - A Single Wire Debug (SWD) interface
   - A serial port for personalization during manufacturing.
   - A SPI link to the SP for production use.